-TESE 816C, Practicum in Gifted/
+TESE 816C - Practicum in Gifted/

-This course is designed specifically to provide students the opportunity to teach gifted learners in a differentiated educational program.
+- This course is designed specifically to provide students the opportunity to teach gifted learners in a differentiated educational program.
 Students will plan, develop, implement, and evaluate educational experiences for gifted learners.
 In order to build an understanding of student needs across developmental and grade levels, the student will work with both elementary and secondary level gifted learners.
 A minimum of 90 clock hours is required.

-TESE 816D, Practicum in Special Education .....
-6 hours
+TESE 816D - Practicum in Special

-This is a course designed to provide student teaching experience in the specific areas of Assistive Technology, Behaviorally Impaired, Early Childhood Special Education, Mild/Moderate Disabilities, Learning Disabilities, and Secondary/transition.
-Teachers are supervised by a university faculty.
-A 7-week minimum (up to one semester) of full-time teaching is required.
+- Education.....3-6 hours - This course is designed to provide student teaching experience in the specific areas of Assistive Technology, Behaviorally Impaired, Early Childhood Special Education, Mild/Moderate Disabilities, Learning Disabilities, and Secondary/transition.
+Student teachers are directly supervised by their cooperating teachers and university faculty.
+The required minimum number of weeks of full-time teaching is as follows: 3 weeks for 3 credit hours and 7 weeks for 6 credit hours.
+The supervised teaching may continue for up to one semester.

-TESE 821P, Nature and Needs
+TESE 821P - Nature and Needs